Ingenuity 2019 Captures the Spirit of Innovation

 ICS Dean Marios Papaefthymiou then took the stage to introduce the Ingenuity Awards, given to dedicated and influential individuals who have had a tremendous impact on the Schools of ICS and Engineering.
 Papaefthymiou presented the 2019 ICS Ingenuity Award to Vince Steckler, who received his B.S. in both math and ICS.
 The ICS Hall of Fame inductee is CEO of Avast, a company he helped transform from a sub-$20 million regional business into a $750 million full-service global security provider seeking to make the internet safe from cyberattacks.

-Gregory Washington, dean of the Samueli School of Engineering, then presented the 2019 Engineering Ingenuity Award to Jai Hakhu, also an ICS Hall of Fame inductee.
+Gregory Washington, dean of the Samueli School of Engineering, then presented the 2019 Engineering Ingenuity Award to Jai Hakhu, an Engineering Hall of Fame inductee.
 Hakhu is the executive corporate officer, chairman and CEO of HORIBA Instruments Inc. of United States of America and France and is the executive corporate officer of HORIBA Ltd. in Japan.
 HORIBA is a worldwide manufacturer of diagnostic and test instrumentation.

 Informatics Professor Hadar Ziv, who has been teaching the capstone project class for more than a decade and is also a proud UCI alumnus, then introduced the student projects, which he noted represented a diverse range of topics.
 He explained that the selected presentations cover everything from “very serious engineering projects, potentially affecting life and death situations” to “fun and educational games” and other software and mobile applications.